Visa holders rush to board flights to US amid reprieve

 This version of the story corrects when the White House clarified that green cards would be accepted in paragraph seven.

-Associated Press writers Cara Anna in Johannesburg; Alicia Caldwell in Washington; Amy Hanson in Denver; Robert Jablon in Los Angeles; Karin Laub in Amman, Jordan; Corey Williams in Detroit and AP Radio correspondent Julie Walker and freelance writer William Mathis in New York contributed to this story.
+Associated Press writers Cara Anna in Johannesburg; Alicia Caldwell in Washington; Amy Hanson in Helena, Montana; Robert Jablon in Los Angeles; Karin Laub in Amman, Jordan; Corey Williams in Detroit and AP Radio correspondent Julie Walker and freelance writer William Mathis in New York contributed to this story.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.